On Frobenius Numbers of Shifted Power Sequences: On Finite Shifted Square Sequence

-Our bound $a\geq u=\left(\left\lceil\frac{3k}{2}\right\rceil+1\right)k^2$ in Lemma \ref{hahaha9} and \ref{hahaha11} is not tight.
-For instance, when $k=3$, the above formula holds for $a\geq 16$.
-For a specific $k$, by calculating $\iota_k(r)$ and observing the process of this ``stable", we can determine the exact lower bound of $a$ such that the Frobenius formula in Theorem \ref{hahaha8} remains valid.
-With the aid of Maple, we obtain the following result. \begin{cor} Let the exact lower bound of $a$ be denoted by $\widehat{u}$.
-Then we have
+Our bound $a \geq u = \left(\left\lceil \frac{3k}{2} \right\rceil + 1\right)k^2$ in Lemma \ref{hahaha9} and \ref{hahaha11} is not tight.
+For example, when $k = 3$, the above formula holds for $a \geq 16$.
+For a specific $k$, by computing $\iota_k(r)$ and analyzing the ``stabilization" process, we can determine the precise lower bound of $a$ such that the Frobenius formula in Theorem \ref{hahaha8} remains valid.
+Using Maple, we obtain the following result.